nethravathi95/nethravathi95/README.md

 - 👋 Hi, I’m @nethravathi95
-- 👀 I’m interested in Drupal with reactjs
+- 👀 I’m interested in Drupal with angularjs
-- 🌱 I’m currently learning Drupal with reactjs
+- 🌱 I’m currently learning Drupal with angularjs
-- 💞️ I’m looking to collaborate on Drupal and react js
+- 💞️ I’m looking to collaborate on Drupal and angularjs
 - 📫 How to reach me (nethravathi.1js15is410@gmail.com)-9611515096

 <!---